eclipse-sumo/sumo/docs/web/docs/FAQ.md

     rerouters for continuous operation with configurable turning ratios.
-  - If the network is not circular to begin with (i.e a single road) you can make the network circular in a non-geometrical way by adding a return edge and declaring it's length to be very short (minimum 0.1m).
+  - If the network is not circular to begin with (i.e a single road) you can make the network circular in a non-geometrical way by adding a return edge and declaring its length to be very short (minimum 0.1m).
 The return edge should have a sensible geometry (i.e. a detour loop) but the length can be made very short so that it does not affect vehicle routes.

 !!! caution